 More Early Years Event Pages for May

-🐢🌊 For early years settings, nurseries, preschools, childminders, and Year 1 and Year 2 classrooms, this day provides a wonderful and engaging theme for exploring animals (especially reptiles, sea…
+Saturday 23rd May 2026: 🐢🌊 For early years settings, nurseries, preschools, childminders, and Year 1 and Year 2 classrooms, World Turtle Day provides a wonderful and engaging theme for exploring animals (especially reptiles, sea creatures, and pets), habitats (ocean, desert, wetlands, gardens), conservation, life cycles,…

-🦋🌳🐠 International Day for Biological Diversity (IDB) is a special day celebrated every year on May 22nd.
-It was started by the United Nations to help everyone understand something very…
+Friday 22nd May 2026: 🌳🐠 International Day for Biological Diversity (IDB) is a special day celebrated every year on May 22nd.
+It was started by the United Nations to help everyone understand something very important called 'biological diversity', or 'biodiversity' for short.
+Biodiversity means…

-🔢➕ For early years settings, nurseries, preschools, childminders, and Year 1 and Year 2 classrooms, this day provides a fantastic and practical theme for exploring counting, number recognition…
+Wednesday 20th May 2026: 🔢➕ For early years settings, nurseries, preschools, childminders, and Year 1 and Year 2 classrooms, National Numeracy Day provides a fantastic and practical theme for exploring counting, number recognition, shapes, patterns, problem-solving, and early mathematical concepts.
+It's about building a positive attitude…

-Let's learn about some very special animals and plants that need our help! 🐾🌱 Endangered Species Day is a special day celebrated every year on the third Friday in May.
-It was started by a…
+Friday 15th May 2026: 🐾🌱 Endangered Species Day is a special day celebrated every year on the third Friday in May.
+It was started by a group called the National Endangered Species Act Education Centre in the United States and was recognised…

 Explore special dates (including awareness dates, festivals, celebrations & events) relevant to your EYFS & KS1 children